Sign up for the

 Welcome to our ongoing Learning from the Masters and Industry Insiders series where we seek out and feature excellent videos, interviews, and discussions of the art, craft, and business of screenwriting and pull the best words of wisdom, writing tips, and screenwriting advice.

-Here we feature a Film Courage video interviewing Hollywood script consultant and story expert Michael Hauge talking about the mistakes screenwriters often make in their first act.
+Here we feature a Film Courage video interviewing Hollywood script consultant and story expert Michael Hauge where he talks about the mistakes screenwriters often make in their first act.
 We’ll share some of the best information from this video that you can use to help your screenwriting preparation process.

 “If you’re having story problems, all roads lead to the hero’s outer motivation.
 Because one of the biggest issues, one of the most difficult things for writers to really embrace, is this idea that at the very foundation of any story is a visible goal that the hero wants to cross at the end of the story.”